-The following Local Government guidance note Produced in partnership with Tim Spencer-Lane and Neil Grant of Gordon's Solicitors provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Tim Spencer-Lane and Neil Grant of Gordon's Solicitors provides comprehensive and up to date legal information covering:

 This Practice Note sets out the role, powers and functions of the Care Quality Commission (CQC).